Mexican Hot Chocolate (Authentic & Creamy Recipe)

 Why You’ll Love This Recipe

-• Perfectly spiced with warm cinnamon and chile ancho.
+• Lightly spiced with cinnamon for warmth.

 How to Make Traditional Mexican Hot Chocolate